DhabiSat [Yahsat Space Lab]

 DhabiSat will assess the accuracy of various ADCS pointing control strategies and validate the same by taking images using a digital camera onboard pointed in specific directions.
 The new ADCS algorithms shall improve the pointing accuracy of the CubeSat and its response time to attitude changes as compared to conventional algorithms.
 In terms of system resources, DhabiSat will require less power to achieve the targeted pointings and if successful, the algorithms will gain flight heritage on board DhabiSat, which then can be used as a baseline in future CubeSat missions.

-The satellite will be launched on board of the Cygnus CRS-15 cargo mission and was deployed from the spacecrafts external deployer after departing from the ISS.
+The satellite was launched on board of the Cygnus CRS-15 cargo mission and was deployed on 29 June 2021 from the spacecrafts external deployer after departing from the ISS.

 |Nation:||United Arab Emirates|